leandrovi/firstleaf-challenge/README.md

 ---

-Built with ❤️ using React, Gatsby, and modern web technologies.
+Built with ❤️ by [Leandro Vieira](https://linkedin.com/in/leandrofv), using React, Gatsby, and modern web technologies.